The maximal potential energy of biased random walks on trees

 In words, $\varrho_n$ denotes the $n$-th hits to ${\buildrel \leftarrow \over \varnothing}$ by the walk $(X_i)$.
 It turns out that $\varrho_n = n^{1+o(1)}$ $\p$-a.s.\ for $n\to \infty$:

 \begin{lemma} Assume $(\ref{cond-hab})$ and $(\ref{integrability-assumption})$.
 On the set of non-extinction,

 \end{lemma}

-The lemma is a consequence of (\ref{gyzbiased}) and (\ref{gyzbiased2}), by means of an elementary argument as in \cite{yzslow} or \cite{andreoletti-debs1}.
+The lemma is (implicitly) in \cite{yzslow} or \cite{andreoletti-debs1}.
 We present the proof at the end of this section, for the sake of completeness, and also to justify the passage from hitting times at $\varnothing$ to hitting times at ${\buildrel \leftarrow \over \varnothing}$.

 In view of Lemma \ref{l:rho_n}, Theorem \ref{t:main} is equivalent to the following estimate: for $\P$-almost all $\omega$ in the set of non-extinction,

 At this stage, we recall an elementary result:

 \begin{fact} Let $\alpha>0$.
 Let $(\xi_n)_{n\ge 1}$ be a sequence of i.i.d.\ real-valued random variables such that $\P( \xi_1 \ge u) = \exp[ - (\alpha +o(1)) u]$, $u\to \infty$.
 Then